 This healthy alfredo sauce recipe skips on the cream but not on the taste!
 It’s creamy and cheesy with a little lemon zest for extra flavor.
-With grain-free and keto options.
+With grain-free, gluten-free and keto options.

 There’s something I love even more than sweets and that’s cheese and carbs.
 Nothing beats a big pot of melty, gooey carb-laden goodness.

 This isn’t exactly melty or gooey but it still does the job!
 Instead of using a cup of heavy cream, this alfredo sauce recipe uses a cup of milk.
 And if you want to make it a little more nutritious, toss in some cooked chicken and veggies!

 This recipe should probably be called healthier fettuccine alfredo instead of healthy alfredo but to be honest, nobody searches for that.
 And I want people to find this delicious recipe!

 It’s just as “healthy” as the other “healthy” alfredo recipes I found so… 🤷

 Something else I love about this recipe is the lemon in it.
 I’m all about lemony things right now and have been since December 26th.
 The lemons keep me happy until summertime.

 It’s also amazingly quick and easy to put together.
 Whenever I have people over to bake and we need something savory after gorging on sweets, this recipe is one of my favorites.
 So is this pecan-crusted salmon.